reselbob/WorkingWithTheActorModel/BarrysPeanutsTemporalJava/readme.md

 # Implementing the flattened style of the Actor Model under Temporal

-This project demonstrates implementing a Temporal Workflow using only using signals.
-Taking a "signaling only" approach emulates the principle of the Actor Model that states that communication between actors is facilitated via messaging only.
+This project demonstrates executing a Temporal Workflow behavior only using signals.
+Taking a "signal only" approach supports the principle of the Actor Model that states that communication between actors is facilitated via messaging only.
+Temporal supports signaling out of the box.

-Temporal supports signalling out of the box.
 Intrinsic to the Temporal framework are the Temporal Server and Worker.

 You can think of the Temporal Server as a repository for storing information about the state of the workflow